-Soil and groundwater were contaminated with tetrachloroethylene (PCE or "PERC"), a volatile organic compound, and its derivatives including trichloroethylene (TCE), dichloroethylene (DCE), and vinyl chloride (VC).
+Soil and groundwater were contaminated with tetrachloroethylene (PCE or "PERC"), a volatile organic compound, and its derivatives (breakdown compounds) including trichloroethylene (TCE), dichloroethylene (DCE), and vinyl chloride (VC).
 Long term exposure to these compounds could cause toxic effects.

 EPA conducted a Remedial Investigation and Feasibility Study (RI/FS) at the Copley site between 2006 and 2009.
 Results show that site soil, both under and east of the former dry cleaners, is contaminated with PCE and its breakdown compounds.
-Shallow groundwater is also contaminated, though contamination extends east into the undeveloped area between the former dry cleaners and a townhome development.
+Shallow groundwater is also contaminated, though contamination extends east into an undeveloped area between the former dry cleaners and a townhome development.
 Deep groundwater contamination extends approximately one-quarter mile southeast of the former dry cleaners.
 EPA also conducted indoor air sampling in nearby residences, which revealed PCE and its breakdown compounds in a number of single family homes and townhomes.

-In October 2009, EPA issued a Record of Decision (ROD) that outlined the final cleanup remedy to address contamination in soil and shallow groundwater.
+In October 2009, EPA issued a Record of Decision (ROD) that outlined the cleanup remedy to address contamination in the soil and shallow groundwater.
 The remedy includes a combination of connecting affected residences to the Akron public water supply, installing vapor intrusion mitigation systems in affected residences, and soil and shallow groundwater treatment.

 In January and February 2011, EPA collected indoor-air air samples to determine which residences would require vapor mitigation systems be installed in their basements.
 From April through June 2011, EPA collected tap water samples to determine which residences should be connected to the public water supply.
 EPA then finalized the designs for the public water connection and vapor intrustion mitigation systems.
 EPA also determined the best treatment method to address the shallow groundwater and soils near the former dry cleaners.